mesibo/conferencing/README.md

 ### Basic Demo - web/basic-demo
 This is a basic demo.
 It is recommended that you first look at the basic demo to familiarize yourself with API before diving into live-demo.

-### Full Demo - web/live-demo
-This folder contains the source code for the mesibo sample conferencing app hosted at [https://mesibo.com/livedemo](https://mesibo.com/livedemo), This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.

 ### Full Demo - android/java
 This folder contains the source code for the mesibo sample conferencing app for Android.
 This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.

+### Full Demo - ios
+This folder contains the source code for the mesibo sample conferencing app for iOS.
+This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.

+### Full Demo - web/live-demo
+This folder contains the source code for the mesibo sample conferencing app hosted at [https://mesibo.com/livedemo](https://mesibo.com/livedemo), This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.

 ### Features:
 - Group Voice and Video Call with unlimited members